 Don’t get bogged down: If you plan to carpet clean your carpets and rugs, avoid oversaturating the carpet or rug since it can create mold issues.

-It’s also essential to use a machine that provides adequate suction and agitation, which we plan to soon.
+It’s also essential to use a machine that provides adequate suction and agitation, which we plan to do soon.
 Either way, make sure you get most of the water back into the machine instead of it being left on the carpet.

 Dirt magnet: If you use a carpet-cleaning machine, we recommend doing at least a single pass afterward using water only to help rinse the soap away.
 Otherwise, soap can attract more dirt later and cause the fibers to gunk up and become matted.
 It’s also recommended to do a dry pass to ensure that moisture is sucked up.